dpretet/svut/README.md

 svut will scan your current folder, search for the files with "_unit_test.sv" suffix and run all tests available.

+# Example

-Follow a example to use with a basic FFD.
-Copy/paste this basic FFD model in a file name ffd.v:
+Copy/paste this basic FFD model in a file named ffd.v into a new folder:

     `timescale 1 ns / 1 ps